2006 protests in Hungary: October 23

 Vandalism was reported on the side of protesters and police alike.
 Some vandals broke shop windows while many other protesters tried to prevent them.
 But evidences show that appearance of police was unprecedentedly brutal and disproportionate to the protest.
 The police shot gas grenades and rubber bullets in at head-height and didn't sort peaceful celebrants from protesters and provocateurs.
 Many peaceful passers-by were injured.
 The fact that police suddenly reduced public transport in many places and directly and indirectly detained celebrators from getting to monuments and protesters from escaping from hot places added to the growing chaos.
 There are lot of videos showing policemen, after tackling a demonstrator, kicking him.
 A detachment of policemen entered a bar on the Blaha Lujza Square, dragged out several customers on the street and subdued them violently, which included breaking the fingers of a handcuffed man, and shooting one in the back with a shot of rubber pellets point-blank.
 Policemen in most of the restaurants and pubs drove in guests (referring to safety risks) or drove them out (referring to that they search for radical demonstrators) and they used foul language.
 They mistreated not only demonstrators, but bypassers, ambulancemen, foreign tourists, and reporters.
 Even Parliamentarian Máriusz Révész was shot and beaten when he, showing his MP clearance in his hand, tried to protect their celebration from attacking police forces.
 They ill-treated Jesuit priest László Vértesaljai., as well as two other priests.

 The crowd escaped in the direction of the Danube River.
 In Ferenciek Square and on a bridge over the Danube they built barricades from everything they found (including building operations materials, signposts, iron police cordon elements, cars and buses).
 The number of injured people grew.
 Police broke the barricade on the bridge using a snow plow.
 The riots ended at dawn.

 128 people were reported injured, 19 of whom were policemen.
 At least two men were reported blinded in one eye from the rubber bullets.

 In the country (e.g. in Szombathely), demonstrations started against "police terror".

-Fidesz announces plans for November 4 demonstrations
+November 4 and the end of the protests

 On November 1, main opposition party Fidesz announced their plans to stage several large-scale demonstrations across Hungary on the anniversary of the Soviet suppression of the 1956 Revolution.
 The events were intended to serve be a memorial to the victims of the Soviet invasion and a protest against police brutality during the October 23 unrest in Budapest.
 There was a candlelight vigil march across Budapest on the 4th of November.
 Eventually the demonstrations petered out by the end of the year.
 The new round of demonstrations expected in the Spring of 2007 did not materialize.